Nayos1337/cscg2020/game/maze/tower/writeup.md

     except Exception as e:
         print('injector :', e)
 ```
 You can now use the `T <x> <y> <z>` command and set the position of the player.
 But if it teleports you into a wall or too far away the server will port you back.
-But luckely it's enough to get trough a wall.
+But luckily it's enough to get trough a wall.

 Use one of:
 ```